 When I was planning our self-catered wedding reception, I started experimenting with meringues because they’re “cool,” colorful, and they keep.
 I knew I wanted some traditional flavors (chocolate and classic made the dessert table), but a couple unusual flavors, too.
-These lavender meringues were one of my fun flavors!
-You can use the recipe to create classic meringues, though – just leave out the lavender and they’ll still be super delicious.
+These airy lavender meringues were one of my fun flavors!
+The meringues at our wedding were a huge success – I had people telling me for the next year how much they enjoyed them!
+You can use the recipe to create classic meringues, too – just leave out the lavender and they’ll still be super delicious.

 Adding food coloring is totally optional, but if you decide to use it, I recommend using a gel food coloring.
 Liquid, ‘grocery store’ food colorings can alter the meringues’ texture and make them turn out poorly.
 Craft stores, culinary shops, and (of course) Amazon have great gel food coloring options.
 I have the AmeriColor Student Set and love it.

 The internet can also help you find culinary lavender, but it’s usually available at specialty shops and high-end grocery stores.
 I’ve also found some delightful lavender at farmer’s markets.
 Make sure you use culinary lavender – please don’t just break open a scent sachet!
 A little goes a long way, so use more or less in the recipe based on how fresh and potent your flowers are.